 Whether you’re looking for people to add to your team or you’re a job seeker looking for your next role, there are a lot of job boards out there to help.
 Some are free or have an optional free plan, while others you’ll want to pay for to get value from them.
-We’ve gathered the best general job boards to add to your job hunting routine, plus top specialized job boards, including a selection specifically for those with WordPress skills.
+We’ve gathered the best general job boards to add to your job-hunting routine, plus top specialized job boards, including a selection specifically for those with WordPress skills.
+If you are looking to create your own, consider these best job board plugins for WordPress websites.

 Job Boards vs. Job Search Engines